 The call sign of a visitor shall consist of the following parts:

 prefix letters «ES» and a digit showing the location of an amateur station in territory of Estonia* during the temporary stay <stroke> ( / ) own home call sign and <stroke> ( / ) «M» (when mobile) or «P» (when portable - used only when operating with VHF/UHF/SHF handheld equipment) or prefix letters «ES» and <stroke> ( / ) own home call sign <stroke> ( / ) «AM» (when airborne mobile).

 * digits used for formation of a call sign in the different administrative districts of Estonia (see the map here):

 ES1 Tallinn (The Capital City Area);

 ES0 Hiiu and Saare counties.

-For all other cases not mentioned above the amateur radio licence from ETSA is required in order to install and use an amateur radio station in Estonia.
-For full information please contact the ETSA Frequencies Management Dept - see info below.
+For all other cases not mentioned above the amateur radio licence from ECPTRA is required in order to install and use an amateur radio station in Estonia.
+For full information please contact the ECPTRA Frequencies Management Dept - see info below.

 When applying for an amateur radio licence in Estonia the following documents must be submitted: